Kirill888/parallella-fpga-dummy-io/sample_dma/README.md

 ## Code overview

-There three python files in this example
+There are three python files in this example

 1. `uio.py` provides UIO class that abstracts interactions with UIO driver
-2. `axidma.py` provides AxiDMA class that abstract AXI DMA IP as expose by UIO driver
+2. `axidma.py` provides AxiDMA class that abstract AXI DMA IP as exposed by the UIO driver
 3. `test_dma.py` ties it all together by running a simple test

 UIO class provides easy access to `/dev/uio?` devices, does discovery